voicerepublic/voicerepublic_dev/README.md

       record: "rtmp://localhost/record"

-Open two browser windows (with different sessions, one should be the host) and direct the to show the same talk.
+Open two browser windows (with different sessions, one should be the host) and direct them to show the same talk.
 In a terminal start `vrwatch`.
 Attention: This will delete all previous recordings!
 (Never ever run this in production!)